 In-app messaging allows you to reach customers directly within your platform or application, providing a more direct and interactive communication channel.

-By leveraging in-app messaging alongside email campaigns, you can enhance customer engagement and ensure your messages reach them in a timely manner.
+If you leverage in-app messaging alongside email campaigns, you can enhance customer engagement and ensure your messages reach them in a timely manner.

 +The Key Tip to Improve Customer Retention